DPI-WE/clean-code/content.md

 - What is a primary characteristic of clean code?
 - It relies heavily on comments for clarity.
   - Not quite.
 While comments can be helpful, clean code should be self-explanatory and not dependent on comments for understanding.
-- It includes complex logic to show developer skills.
+- It includes complex logic to show off developer skills.
   - Incorrect.
 Clean code should prioritize simplicity over complexity, making it easier to read and maintain.
 - It is simple and easy to understand by anyone on the team.
   - That's right!
 Clean code should be clean, readable, and understandable without requiring deep analysis or explanations.